-The lab is currently hosted by the interdisciplinary project space TOP Schillerpalais in Berlin-Neukölln and started its activities in December 2017.
-It is run in collaboration with architects/researchers Melissa Harisson and Conrad Kürzdörfer, artist Felipe Castelblanco and the non-profit organisation AoA.
+The lab is currently hosted by the transdisciplinary project space TOP in Berlin-Neukölln and started its activities in December 2017.
+It is run together with architect/researcher Melissa Harisson, the non-profit organisation AoA, and a growing network of collaborators.

 Find more info on our Facebook-page here.